DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![04](/Pictures/Digital Forensics/FTK/04.png)

-5)Next, we will be asked to select the `Image Destination Folder`, and `Image Fragment size` allows us to split up the large file into different size data and sotre them on the other store media.
+5)Next, we will be asked to select the `Image Destination Folder`, and `Image Fragment size` allows us to split up the large file into different size data and store them on the other store media.
 If you want to encrypt the raw data, just tick `Use AD Encryption`.
 After we have decided the previous information, we can click the `Finish`.

 ![05](/Pictures/Digital Forensics/FTK/05.png)

-6) We just wait the software to creatw image, after that we will finish our task.
+6) We just wait the software to create image, after that we will finish our task.

 ![06](/Pictures/Digital Forensics/FTK/06.png)

+7)After the backup creation process it will show a window with Drive/Image Verify results note down the Hash values for SHA1 and MD5 in the preliminary examination report.

 ---